Freiling87/BunnyMod/Notes - Release.md

 ## Telemancy
 - Focused casting should give a base boost to accuracy.
 Maybe a floor to certain rolls?
 - Need AV indicator & stop charging at full charge
+- Felt too accurate with just Magic Training 1.
+Miscast didn't trigger once.
+Ensure that sub-1 float values for miscast chance aren't rounding to zero for an int operation.
 - Testing:
 	- Initiate
 	- Wild Caster